JETSTAR AIRWAYS PTY LTD

 - stay seated as directed, in particular while the aircraft is moving on the tarmac,

 - do not operate any electronic devices including cellular telephones, laptop computers, recorders, radios, CD players, electronic games, laser products or transmitting devices, walkie-talkies, remote or radio controlled toys that could interfere with the flight.
 If you fail to comply with our requests in this regard, we may retain the device until the end of the flight.
 Hearing aids and heart pacemakers are permitted.

-- do not smoke,
+- do not smoke or vape,

 - if you drink alcohol, drink only in moderation and only alcohol served on your Jetstar flight as part of its in-flight bar service.
 Consumption of alcohol purchased prior to your flight is not permitted onboard the aircraft,